 An Alternative Method

 Don’t want to get dirty?
 Water propagation is a simple and clean alternative to planting in soil.
-Peperomia stem cuttings usually do well in water until they’ve grown into full plants.
+Peperomia stems usually do well in water until they’ve grown into full plants.

 After you take your stem cuttings, place them in a glass, making sure the stems aren’t too crowded.
 Fill the glass with water so that 1-2 leaf nodes are submerged.
 Don’t soak the entire stem or the cutting won’t get enough oxygen.